 It seems like everyone wants whiter teeth these days.
-Which would explain why at-home whitening strips, kits, and devices have become so popular.
+This would explain why at-home whitening strips, kits, and devices have become so popular.
 Your smile is a reflection of your health and how confident you feel.
 So, wanting to get rid of plaque and yellowed or stained teeth shows that you care about your oral health and are committed to personal self-care.

 And it does seem to pay off.
 Social experiments and studies have shown that people with whiter and more appealing teeth tend to do better at job interviews, receive higher salaries, have more friends, and seem friendlier than people who don’t.
 You could almost say that investing in teeth whitening and cosmetic dentistry treatments is an investment in your personal and social life.